khaledghobashy/uraeus_fsae/symenv/templates/double_wishbone_direct_acting/README.md

 * $n_{c_g}$ is the ground constraints.

 Therefore, the resulting **DOF** is:
-$$ n - n_c = 63 - 61 = 2 $$
+$$ n - n_c = 63 - 60 = 3 $$

-which can be interpreted in a convenient way that one DOF is the rotational motion of the wheel, one is the vertical motion.
+which can be interpreted in a convenient way that one DOF is the rotational motion of the wheel, one is the vertical motion and one for the rack travel.

 ------------------------------------------------------
 <br/>